Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 4. Back in your terminal, type the following command to add both packages to the project:

+:writing_hand:

 `npm install react react-dom`

 ### Add Scripts for Building and Running the Code

 5. The final part of setup involves the `package.json` file.
 You should see the `react` and `react-dom` dependencies in there.

-AFter you build your app, call `Parcel` to bundle everything, and run it.
+After you build your app, call `Parcel` to bundle everything, and run it.
 It’s not a huge job, but you can add a simple shortcut to help out.

 In your `package.json` file, add a new property, ‘`scripts`’ and add a new command property under this and call it ‘`start`’.
 Next, add the command:

+:writing_hand:

 `parcel index.html —open`

 The new part of the `package.json` file should look like this:

+:writing_hand:

 ```
 "scripts": {